Pros and Cons of Disclosing Fertility Treatment to Others

 A single person choosing treatment faces some unique challenges in addition to those that a couple may have.
-A professional counselor and a support group for single intended parents are invaluable.
-Being part of a couple choosing treatment provides built in support and the ability to openly share with one’s partner as well as community support for following in esteemed, traditional roles.
+A professional counselor and a support group for single intended parents is invaluable.
+Being part of a couple choosing treatment provides built in support and the ability to openly share with one's partner as well as community support for following in esteemed, traditional roles.
 Not all communities offer the same support, validation, and respect for single men and women wishing to parent.

-Who to tell can include or exclude your basic family, social and business networks.
+Who to tell can include or exclude our basic family, social and business networks.
 This is a hierarchy of groups that many of us use when deciding with whom we will share this important information about ourselves:

 • The immediate family and closest friends

 • Work colleagues, employers and business contacts

 • The hoped for child, himself or herself

 It might feel safer at first to 'tell no one' as if a diagnosis of this kind would be shameful or embarrassing.
 Most couples don't know that current data suggests that one in every six couples has seen a fertility specialist.
 Here are the main issues and some pros and cons to consider in deciding if and with whom to share.

 Some people find that support for the demands of the treatment is invaluable.
 We trust that the people we tell will understand our strongest desires and support the decision to invest ourselves in medical protocols to create our families.
 Support can give strength when it feels like there isn't any more left.
 Sometimes support feels like solid ground under our shaking legs, sometimes it is more like an umbrella to protect us.

 Having confirmation from others of the correctness of our decision gives a great deal of peace of mind and lends courage when it is time to start, change or end treatment.
 We rely on validation from our partner when we are feeling discouraged or inadequate.
 Support says, I support your decisions…I may not agree, but I support you.
 Validation says, I agree that you are making the best choices for you.